What You Need to Know About Mail Clerk or Mail Machine Operator

 - Microsoft Excel

 - Microsoft Outlook

 - Web browser software

 - Financial accounting software

-How do I Become a Mail Clerk or Mail Machine Operator?
+How Long Does it Take to Become a Mail Clerk or Mail Machine Operator?

-Where do Mail Clerks and Mail Machine Operators Work?
+Where Mail Clerks and Mail Machine Operators Work

-Mail Clerks and Mail Machine Operators work in the following industries:
+Below are examples of industries where Mail Clerks and Mail Machine Operators work: